nk113/django-ficuspumila/README.rst

 Structure
 =========

-Ficuspumila is designed to process media files in destributed environment so you don't need to bother on thinking scaling storategy as encoding or download sessions grow, just add boxes.
+Ficuspumila is designed to process media files in destributed environment so you don't need to bother on scaling storategy as encoding or download sessions grow, just add boxes.

 Requirements
 ============